 Tagar Increases Heat Inside Body

-Tagar can increase heat inside body.
-Excess heat is unsuitable condition which can lead to sleep disturbance, burning sensation in the eyes-hands, uneasiness in the stomach, ulcers, digestion problems like acidity and gas.
+Tagar can increase the heat inside the body.
+Excess heat is an unsuitable condition which can lead to sleep disturbance, burning sensation in the eyes-hands, uneasiness in the stomach, ulcers, digestion problems like acidity, and gas.

 Tagar Can Cause Rapid Heart Beat